Blog updated as of March 13, 2023.

 If the chart below indicates your test scores, the composite score would be 22 and the superscore would be 23 since all composite scores are rounded up or down.

 The majority of Virginia colleges superscore SAT test scores but are split on how they evaluate ACT scores.
 Below is a chart of popular Virginia schools and their SAT and ACT scoring policies.
+NOTE: While we try to ensure information is up-to-date, double check the policy at each school as the way colleges are using SAT/ACT scores has been changing quickly over the last few years.

 |GMU||Superscore||Highest Composite Score|